 The following questions will help you successfully plan a bathroom remodel project while avoiding as many disasters and stress as possible.
 After all, careful, clear, and precise planning is the best way to prevent bathroom remodeling disasters.

-The size and level of bathroom remodeling that you have in mind will be the biggest factor when planning a bathroom remodel.
+The size and level of bathroom remodeling that you have in mind will be the most significant factor when planning a bathroom remodel.
 Surface remodels, more involved gut and replace remodels, or reconfiguring the layout are the main types of bathroom remodeling and each requires different planning and preparation in order to execute correctly.
 The surface remodel is at the simpler end of the scale and entails changes to the general design and aesthetics of the room.
 If your budget is small, a simple change of paint and a new fixture can make a huge impact on a surface remodel.
 A gut-and-replace project involves preserving your original bathroom’s layout and fixture placements while gutting the room to reveal its naked walls and floors.
 Then, you come back in with brand-new flooring, lighting, vanity, and plumbing fixtures.
 Reconfiguring the layout means the walls and exterior of the bathroom remain the same, but the furnishings are rearranged.
 This level of bathroom remodeling is far more complicated than a makeover or fixture replacement and is often time-consuming, intrusive, and more expensive.
 It also requires sub-contractors to perform the plumbing and electrical changes.
 Depending on what your space and budget allow, you can determine which type of remodel you are going to implement in your space.

 A small-scale reconfiguration of your bathroom may be a project you feel comfortable tackling on your own, but a full-scale remodel will require the help and licensing of a contractor.
 Keep in mind that ensuring quality results often comes down to experience and expertise, so trusting your project with a qualified contractor may yield the best results.
 Another benefit to using a contractor is they know what building permits may or may not be required.